The Queensland Government recently announced that all 18 recommendations proposed in the Future work, future jobs report have been accepted.

-Through research, consultation and other activities, Jobs Queensland is exploring what the future of work could look like in 2030 for Queenslanders and our economy.
-This includes considering the implications for skills and employment policy of technological change, social and demographic trends, and institutional frameworks.
+Through extensive research, stakeholder consultation and engagement activities, Jobs Queensland is exploring what future work could look like in 2030 for Queenslanders and our economy.

 Future Work, Future Jobs report